 A Class diagram gives an overview of a system by showing its classes and the relationships among them.
 Class diagrams are static -- they display what interacts but not what happens when they do interact.

-The class diagram below models a customer order from a retail catalog.
+This class diagram models a customer order from a retail catalog.
 The central class is the Order.
 Associated with it are the Customer making the purchase and the Payment.
 A Payment is one of four kinds: Cash, Check, Credit or Wire Transfer.
 The order contains OrderDetails (line items), each with its associated Item.